How to Customize the WordPress Dashboard (And Why You’d Want To)

 • Customizing the WordPress login form.

-Though, in its default layout, WordPress’ dashboard isn’t bad to look at.
+In its default layout, WordPress’ dashboard isn’t harmful to look at.
 Also, the design is somewhat logical.
-This could cause you to wonder why you’d want to customize the dashboard in the first place.
+However, this could make you wonder why you’d want to customize the dashboard in the first place.
 Let’s discuss this next.

 Why You’d Want to Customize the WordPress Dashboard

-In a nutshell, there are two reason you’ll want to make the WordPress dashboard your own:
+In a nutshell, there are two reasons you’ll want to make the WordPress dashboard your own:

-• You want to adapt the back end to your own workflow.
+• You want to adapt the back end to your workflow.

 • You want to white-label the dashboard for your clients.

-For the unaware, white labelling refers to removing the default branding from WordPress and replacing it with something custom.
-For example, we offer white labelled support services for agencies.
+For the unaware, white labeling refers to removing the default branding from WordPress and replacing it with something custom.
+For example, we offer white-labeled WordPress support to agencies.
 It’s also the concept behind reseller hosting.

-For a client, custom dashboards are a great idea because you can help support the brand across every aspect of the online business.
+Custom dashboards are a great idea for a client because they allow you to support the brand across every aspect of the online business.

 Regardless of your reasoning, customizing the WordPress dashboard can be achieved in a few ways.
 We’ll discuss this next.